-Security is very important in enterprise network environments.
+Security is very important in enterprise environments.
 How does CONNX keep unauthorized users from getting access to sensitive corporate information?

-Comprehensive security capabilities have been designed into the basic CONNX architecture to ensure maximum data protection.
+Comprehensive security capabilities have been designed into the core CONNX architecture to ensure maximum data protection.
 All information, regardless of which database it is stored in, is protected through the table and user level security.
 Users are given access to certain datasets, depending on their job classification and other factors.
 Degrees of access can be specified for individual users or for groups of users.
 A 128-bit encryption algorithm is used to protect vital information in the password-protected CONNX Data Dictionary.
-CONNX validates the user name and password supplied in the ODBC connection against the database or system being accessed.
+CONNX validates the user name and password supplied in the connection against the database or system being accessed.

 CONNX integrates with any ODBC compliant application such as the following: